 When sending a professional email and you are going to include an attachment, it is best to address it in the body of the email.
 You can also state the format you are sending so the recipient would know the type of file you have sent.

-Something like “below is a copy of my C.V or here is an attachment of my academic transcript or certificate” would do.
+Another example is, “below is a copy of my C.V or here is an attachment of my academic transcript or certificate” would do.

 Just let the recipient know you are going to include an attachment.
 This shows a lot of professionalism on your part.
 Never attach a file without mentioning it in the body of your email because it might likely not get opened or skipped by the recipient.
-Another thing to note is to make sure you name the file your are sending.
-You can use your surname and the first name followed by the name of the file you are sending for example “Blessing John's official transcript” or ” Joe Biden's curriculum vitae.

 Types of Email Attachments